Skycoin Price Reaches $0.21 (SKY)

-Skycoin (SKY) traded 0.6% lower against the U.S. dollar during the one day period ending at 0:00 AM E.T. on March 17th.
-Skycoin has a market cap of $4.72 million and $176,330.00 worth of Skycoin was traded on exchanges in the last 24 hours.
-During the last week, Skycoin has traded 4.8% higher against the U.S. dollar.
-One Skycoin coin can currently be bought for approximately $0.21 or 0.00000530 BTC on popular exchanges.
+Skycoin (SKY) traded 0.8% lower against the US dollar during the 1-day period ending at 20:00 PM E.T. on March 19th.
+One Skycoin coin can now be bought for $0.21 or 0.00000505 BTC on popular cryptocurrency exchanges.
+In the last week, Skycoin has traded 5.2% higher against the US dollar.
+Skycoin has a total market cap of $4.67 million and approximately $171,326.00 worth of Skycoin was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.